 There are two big ways in which the not-for-profit sector responded to the challenges of the pandemic that present opportunities for long-term improvement.

 Flexible adaptability: 45% of charities took action to rapidly adapt their services during the pandemic.
 This meant moving services online, refocusing projects, and reallocating budgets.
-All of this is critical to forming a resilient operation able to resist shocks in uncertain conditions and should be a critical priority for 2022.
+All of this is critical to forming a resilient operation able to resist shocks in uncertain conditions and should be a critical priority.

 Increased digitisation: 49% of charities say that their staff and volunteers now make better use of digital technology.
 Considering that 80% of all donations are now made digitally, this is critical to long-term success for fundraising and service delivery.